Determine if your child is in a Gang with this List of Gang Involvement Warning Signs

 This article provides an overview of gangs and warning signs of gang involvement.
 In addition, you’ll find a list of suggested books to learn more about the subject.

 Many parents fear their child or children may start hanging out with the wrong people.
 Sometimes, the “wrong kind of people” may be a private club, an organized gang, a cult, or even a criminal organization.
 These organizations or groups may be involved in anything from criminal activity to firearms and drug use.
-As a parent, it is important to be involved in your children’s lives and constantly watch their circle of friends.
+Being involved in your children’s lives and constantly watching their circle of friends is important as a parent.

 What to look for